-My favorite herb is actually a toss up between mint, basil and thyme but mint is hands up the one I use almost every day.
+My favorite herb is actually a toss-up between mint, basil, and thyme but mint is the one I use almost every day.
 I love lemon in my water and when I throw in a few leaves of mint, then all’s well in my world.
 I love Mojito Mint and was so happy when I found it at the Tucson Farmers Market.
 But, truth be told, is the name just a marketing ploy???

 Mojito Mint, Mentha x villosa, was brought to North America from Cuba about 10 years ago.
 Up until 2005 or 2006 this mint was rare and hard to get outside of Cuba.
 Yerba Buena and Mojito Mint are used interchangeably in the popular cocktail, particularly in Havanna, because they have a similar flavor.
 They’re both in the same family by the way.

 I’ve done a post and video about growing and planting mint which you might enjoy so I’m just going to touch on a few key points about Mojito Mint here.

 This mint, rather than spearmint, gives the authentic mojito taste.
 Mojito Mint has a much milder flavor with hints of citrus whereas spearmint is much stronger (think breath mints or chewing gum).
 Mojito Mint has large leaves which make it great for muddling.

 It grows to approximately 2′ tall & spreads to 2-3′.
 Mint, in general, has a strong & vigorous root system so you want to give it plenty of room.